muratk5n/thirdwave/en/2018/05/inflation.md

 after the same amount of goods, it chases after more amt of goods - no inflation.

+Bank credit is "printed money", brought into existence out of thin air..
+Just type bunch of numbers on a computer, boom.
+New money.
+There is good reason for creating money and not simply lending out savings;
+If only savings were lent out, growth + same money base = deflation.

 Marginal Revolution University

 Causes of Inflation